2023 Summer Academy Program

-We are pleased to announce the 2020 Summer Academy Program for undergraduate students studying biology, biomedical engineering, all pre-med and related fields.
+We are pleased to announce the 2023 Summer Academy Program for undergraduate students studying biology, biomedical engineering, all pre-med and related fields.
 The program is open to medical students as well.
-This is an internship program for highly talented students to experience cutting edge research.
+This is an internship program to provide a diverse group of highly talented students to experience cutting edge research in an inclusive environment.

-At the CEM, research and education are tightly interwoven.
+At the CEMS, research and education are tightly interwoven.
 Young physician- scientists and engineers who wish to devote their careers to developing innovative diagnostic and therapeutic approaches in educational fields are invited to apply.
-This is a great opportunity to conduct research at the CEM under the direct supervision of our outstanding faculty.
+This is a great opportunity to conduct research at the CEMS under the direct supervision of our outstanding faculty.

 Program is designed to provide highly talented students a chance to perform application oriented, cutting edge research while increasing their competitiveness for future education.
 Every intern is assigned to a post-doctoral fellow within the institute for supervision.
 Interns will also be expected to attend meetings and present their results at the end of internship.
 Opportunity to interact with other interns and scientists are available in research seminars, weekly meetings and scientific development workshops.
 Weekly journal club meetings will be conducted, where interns can prepare their talk on paper/topic of their interest under the supervision of fellows and give their presentations.

-The CEM focuses on a variety of research subjects including:
+The CEMS focuses on a variety of research subjects including: